mysteriousmartel/per_watson_coder/README.md

 When the script is run it will return a line containing the *model_id*.
 Please copy this model_id to insert in the testing.py script.
 If you forget, a .txt file with the model_id will be saved to the file path of the trainer script.

 Training time will vary, and IBM does not have an indicator when training is complete.
 Our training required ~10min for 40 samples up to ~1hr for 1000 samples.
+You can use the finder.py script to check the status of your model.
+The line "status:" will indicate "training" or "available" depending on completion of training.